IMBlues/pyhapool/README.md

 ha_pool.recover()
 ```

-`get_endpoint` has properly stitched the above interfaces together, it is recommended to use `get_endpoint` directly.
+All the above interfaces have been integrated in `get_endpoint`, so it is recommended to use `get_endpoint` directly.

 ## Customization
-`hapool` provides a various way to customize.
+`hapool` provides two methods for customizing policies.

 ### use standalone methods
 ```python